minjo1234/TIL/3.Resource/CS/SAA/IAM And AWS CLI/IAM.md

   - Use Access Keys for Programmatic Access (CLI / SDK )
   - Audit permissions of your account using IAM Credentials Report & IAM Access Advisor
+	Never share IAM users & Access Keys

+---

+## IAM Section - Summary

+### Users: mapped to a physical user, has a password for AWS Console